g-eoj/ssu_preserves/README_UPDATED.md

 This model with k-fold validation will non-randomly augment images if the hyper-parameter: '--augment_images' is set to True.
 Run the augmentation once as it will create all the distorted images and bottlenecks.
-On subsequent runs choose the distorted images you want to include by editing the if statement in create_image_lists which currently prevents all distorted images from being included in the folds.
+On subsequent runs set '--augment_images' to False and choose the distorted images you want to include by editing the if statement in create_image_lists which currently prevents all distorted images from being included in the folds.

 ### retrain_updated_model_v3.py